keeganareeve/PhoneticsFlashcards/README.md

 # PhoneticsFlaschards
-Scripts to prepare certain datasets, notebooks, and other related code for learning phonetics through a flashcard-like system.
+Notebooks, other related code, and instructions to prepare certain datasets for learning phonetics through a flashcard-like system.

 Accordingly, this github repo contains three folders: PyScripts, Notebooks, and ShellScripts.